- You must be registered in a minimum of six credit hours.

 - You must meet the requirements of Satisfactory Academic Progress.

-- Depending on your total federal aggregate loan debt, you may find it helpful to meet with a financial aid officer to assist you with financial aid planning.
-Total loan debt includes all federal loans received at MMCC and other institutions.
+- Depending on your total federal aggregate loan debt, you may find it helpful to meet with a financial aid analyst to assist you with financial aid planning.
+Total loan debt includes all federal loans received at Mid and other institutions.

 - Student loans are submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
-Visit: nslds.ed.gov for more information about your student loans.
+Visit Federal Student Aid for more information about your student loans.

-- For information about your rights and responsibilities regarding your Federal Student Loan, visit: https://studentloans.gov/.
+- Visit Federal Student Aid for information about your rights and responsibilities regarding your Federal Student Loan.

 - If you are not a resident of Michigan, there is a chance you might qualify for grant money from your home state.
 Check out: http://www.

 collegescholarships.org/for links to different State-Funded Grant Programs.
 Receiving grant funds could reduce the amount of loan funds you will need to repay. grants/state.htm